Eric Gordon: National team career

+USA

 In nine games played for Team USA in the 2010 FIBA World Championship in Istanbul, Turkey, Gordon averaged 8.6 points while finishing second on the team in three-pointers made (19) and second on the team in three-point percentage (.452, 19–42), helping the United States finish a perfect record of (9–0) en route to winning the gold medal.

+The Bahamas

+On August 7, 2023, FIBA permitted Gordon to switch to The Bahamas.
+He played at the 2024 Olympics Pre-Qualifying Tournament.
+During the championship game there, Gordon led the team in points scored with 27 total to help the Bahamas win the event and gain entry for the 2024 FIBA Men's Olympic Qualifying Tournaments.

 Personal life

-Gordon's mother, Denise, is a native of Nassau, Bahamas.
-Denise met Gordon Sr. at Liberty University where Gordon Sr. played basketball, and is still the school's 18th-leading scorer.
+Gordon's mother, Denise, is a native of Nassau, The Bahamas.
+Denise met Gordon Sr. at Liberty University where Gordon Sr. played basketball and is still the school's 18th-leading scorer.

 Gordon has two younger brothers, Evan and Eron.
-Evan played two years at Liberty University (2009–2011), Arizona State (2012–13), and played his senior season at Indiana Hoosiers (2013–14).
+Evan played two years at Liberty (2009–2011), Arizona State (2012–13) and played his senior season at Indiana (2013–14).
 Eron played two years at Seton Hall (2016–18) and two years at Valparaiso University (2019–21).

-In November 2020, Gordon opened "Eric Gordon's Greek Pizzeria," in Bloomington, Indiana, directly across from Memorial Stadium.
+In November 2020, Gordon opened "Eric Gordon's Greek's Pizzeria", in Bloomington, Indiana, directly across from Memorial Stadium.